 However, that doesn’t mean that diversity at your organization happens automatically.
 While rarely intentional, many companies have invisible or unspoken barriers that prevent them from welcoming a diverse set of people.

 On top of that, diversity is only really about demographic information.
 The deeper topic is inclusion, or how welcome diverse people feel at your organization.
 Diversity recognizes that people are different; inclusion says that we can treat people the same regardless of those differences.
 Or, as Vernā Myers says, “Diversity is getting invited to the party.
 Inclusion is being asked to dance.”

-Why we are still talking about diversity
+Why we are still talking about diversity in Workplace